iliasam/LDS01RR_lidar/README.md

 Distance 4.4m, dark wall - Std.
 Dev.: +-1.2cm, Max-Min=4cm, this was maximum stable distance

 Distance 11.56m, white wall - Std.
-Dev.: +-2.0cm, Max-Min=7cm, LDS was inclinated ~20 deg.
+Dev.: +-2.0cm, Max-Min=7cm, LDS has inclination angle ~20 deg.
-It looks like that max distance for this Lidar is limeted by 12m in its firmware.
+It looks like that max distance for this Lidar is limited by 12m in its firmware.

+Notice that data protocols (between rotating head and integrated STM32F4466 MCU) and VCP protocols are different.